Essential oils during pregnancy: how and which ones to use?

 What is an essential oil ?

-Can essential oils be used during pregnancy?
+Can we use essential oils during pregnancy?

 Pregnant women should also avoid aromatherapy products and treatments during the first trimester .
 Indeed, essential oils are the main ingredients used in aromatherapy.